janus-idp/backstage-showcase/showcase-docs/getting-started.md

         disabled: true
 ```

-#### When using RHDH Operator
+#### Using RHDH Operator

-When using RHDH Operator, you need to modify the ConfigMaps used for dynamic plugin configuration.
-The name of this ConfigMap is specified in `dynamicPluginsConfigMapName` field in your `Backstage` CustomResource.
-Usually, it is named as `dynamic-plugins-rhdh`.
+When using RHDH Operator, you must modify the `ConfigMap` file created for dynamic plugin configuration.
+You specify the name of this `ConfigMap` file in the `dynamicPluginsConfigMapName` field of your `Backstage` custom resource.
+Usually, the `ConfigMap` file is named as `dynamic-plugins-rhdh`.
-To disable Segment provider plugin, add the following configuration (if the Segment plugin is already present in your configuration, you can just change `disabled: false` to `disabled: true`):
+Add the following code in your `ConfigMap` file:

 ```yaml
 kind: ConfigMap